 Spas that offer hot water soaking sometimes offer mineral baths from naturally heated water sources.
 Hot tubs, of course, can be in-ground, above-ground, or even inflatable.
 Those are filled with water from your hose, and then chemically treated to be sanitary.

 Jacuzzi is simply the widely known brand name of the original hot tub creator/manufacturer.

 Can spas, Jacuzzis, or hot tubs all be above ground or in-ground?

-Hot tubs can be both in-ground and above ground.
-You can also place a hot tub indoors or outdoors, it is up to you.
+Whether calling them hot tubs, spas, or Jacuzzis, they can be both in-ground and above ground.
+You can also place a hot tub indoors or outdoors.

 However, there are a few things you should know before making that decision.